vippsas/vipps-woocommerce/README.txt

 You can read about it [here](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet#chapter-7).

-If you have a valid reason to do so you can use the "Capture payment instantly" option from the "Vipps Recurring Payments" settings in your product's settings.
+If you have a valid reason to do so you can use the "Capture payment instantly" option from the "Vipps MobilePay Recurring Payments" settings in your product's settings.

 = When a renewal happens, why is the order on hold? =

-This is because when an order is charged in Vipps it takes 2 days before the payment has been fully captured from the customer's bank account.
+This is because when an order is charged in Vipps MobilePay it takes 2 days before the payment has been fully captured from the customer's bank account.

 After 2 days it will move to the "Processing" status.
 You can however change the behaviour of this by using the "Default status to give pending renewals" option in the plugin settings.